gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 to the controller's `encoder` field.

 - `boolean saveEncoder(String filename);`<br>
-Saves the encoder by writing its `toString()` oupput to a file with the specified name.
+Saves the encoder by writing its `toString()` output to a file with the specified name.

 And of course, the controller exposes methods to `encode()` and `decode()` sequences, returning the output to the caller.